 23. Diandra Marizet is an advocate for people and the planet, co-Founding the non-profit organization Intersectional Environmentalist.
 This resource hub provides information and action steps to support intersectional environmentalism and to address oppressive systems within the environmental movement.

 24. Sophie Maxwell is an activist and served three terms on the San Francisco Board of Supervisors.
-During her tenure, she worked for more equitable distribution of public resources and advocates for environmental justice, clean energy, and children's health and educational programs.
+During her tenure, she worked for a more equitable distribution of public resources and advocated for environmental justice, clean energy, and children's health and educational programs.

 25. Aditi Mayer is a journalist, labor rights activist, and speaker on sustainability & social justice.
 Using her platform, she pushes for a more sustainable and decolonized fashion world.

 26. Jennifer Morris is the former President of Conservation International.
 She created and implemented cutting-edge initiatives working with Indigenous communities and multinational corporations to protect more than 80 million hectares around the world for the well-being of humanity.